 Dilation and Evacuation (D&E)

-Performed up to 18 weeks.
-Forceps are inserted into the uterus, grabbing and twisting the baby’s body to dismember it.
+Committed up to 18 weeks.
+Forceps are inserted into the uterus, grabbing and twisting the baby’s body to dismember him/her.
 If the head is too large, it must be crushed in order to remove it.

 Dilation and Extraction (D&X or Partial Birth Abortion)

-Performed in the 2nd and 3rd trimester.
+Committed in the 2nd and 3rd trimester.
 The cervix is dilated.
 Forceps extract the live baby by the feet until the head is just inside the cervix.
 Scissors then puncture the skull, allowing the abortionist to collapse it by suctioning out the contents.
 The dead baby is then fully removed from the mother.
-This method is banned in the United States.

 Performed at about four months.
 The chemical digoxin is injected into the baby’s heart, causing immediate death.
 The dead baby’s body is then reabsorbed by the mother.
 This method is often used as “pregnancy reduction” when a mother carrying multiples wants fewer children.

+Known as chemical/medical abortion.
 Used through the seventh week of pregnancy, RU-486 is a synthetic steroid that blocks the hormone progesterone.
 Women then take a second drug, prostaglandin to induce contractions and expel the dead baby.
-Ella, another abortion drug, works in the same way.
+Ella, another abortion drug which is falsely labeled as birth control, works in the same way.

-Usually performed during months four through seven.
+Usually committed during months four through seven.
 A 20% salt solution (the normal salt solution is .9%) is injected through the mother’s abdomen into the baby’s amniotic fluid.
 The baby ingests the solution and dies of salt poisoning, dehydration, and hemorrhaging of the brain.
 The baby’s skin is burned off.
 A dead or dying baby is delivered.
 A baby born alive is usually left unattended to die, though some have survived.
+Gianna Jessen is a survivor of a saline abortion.

 After dilation of the cervix, a suction curette (a tube with a serrated tip) is inserted into the uterus.
 The strong suction (29 times the power of a household vacuum cleaner) tears the baby’s body apart and sucks it through the hose into a container.
 This is the most common method of abortion in the first 12 weeks of pregnancy.